18F/joining-18f/_positions/application-security-engineer.md

 permalink: infosec/application-security-engineer/
 team: 18F
 active: true
+description: "18F is hiring an Application Security Engineer to help re-define how the government builds secure software.
+This role is perfect for you if you care deeply about shipping secure code.
+You should be excited to spread that knowledge throughout 18F's engineering disciplines — and beyond."
 ---

 18F is looking for talented security engineers to join our team and help us build secure applications.
 This is a unique opportunity to help re-define how the government builds secure software.
 You’ll be a key contributor in helping to secure the tools and technology that the American people use to interact with the government.
 [18F is an open source team](https://18f.gsa.gov/2014/07/29/18f-an-open-source-team/), so most of what you work on will be open source.